PersonalAlign: Hierarchical Implicit Intent Alignment for Personalized GUI Agent with Long-Term User-Centric Records: Related Work

 \subsection{Personalized GUI Agent}

-With the rapid advancement of multimodal large language models \cite{lyu2025puma, zhu2025emosym, zhang2025falcon}, a wide range of downstream tasks have benefited significantly \cite{shao2024detecting, zhang2024token, li2025cogvla, shao2019multi, shao2023detecting}.
-While many GUI datasets and methods concentrate on evaluating execution success rate \cite{lu2025guiodyssey, xie2024osworld, zhou2025hiconagent}, a more intelligent personal agent assistant should infer and match user’s true intent.
+Agents assist users in operating mobile devices or interacting with the real world through natural-language instructions \cite{zhu2026delta, li2025cogvla, chen2025SimpAgent, zhu2026H-GAR}.
+While many datasets and methods concentrate on evaluating execution success rate \cite{rawles2023androidinthewild, lu2025guiodyssey, xie2024osworld}, a more intelligent personal GUI assistant should infer and match user’s true intent.
 Some prior work focuses on learning from human action for personalization.
 For example, IFRAgent \cite{wu2025quick} extracts both explicit and implicit intention flows from short-term instruction traces.
 FingerTip \cite{yang2025fingertip} uses recent historical actions to personalize current execution.
 On the other hand, some research emphasizes proactive suggestions for personalization.
-ProactiveAgent \cite{luproactive} trains agents to monitor the environment and user activities to enable proactive behaviors; ContextAgent \cite{yang2025contextagent} leverages real-world sensors to infer users’ current states.
+ProactiveAgent \cite{luproactive} trains agents to monitor the environment and user activities to enable proactive behaviors; ContextAgent \cite{yang2025contextagent} leverages real-world sensors to infer users’ current states; and Galaxy \cite{bao2025galaxy} introduces the Cognition Forest framework for proactive services.
 However, existing methods rarely address daily, user-centric personalization; preference execution and proactive suggestion have largely evolved as isolated paradigms.
-In this work, we bridge this gap by introducing a hierarchical view of implicit intent, unifying these two tasks into a coherent, user-centric personalization framework.
+In this work, we bridge this gap by introducing a hierarchical view of user's implicit intent, thereby unifying these two tasks into a coherent and unified, user-centric personalization framework for GUI agents.